hitchdev/hitchchrome/README.md

 HitchChrome is part of the [hitchdev framework](http://hitchdev.com).

 Please note that this package is intended FOR TESTING ONLY.
-The browser does NOT receive security updates and is potentially unsafe.
+The browser does NOT receive security updates and is potentially unsafe if used to browse the open web.

 ## How?